magicse/ncnn-hifi-GAN/README.md

 (2) generate speech from mel-spec, such as WaveNet and WaveRNN .

 The performance of WaveNet is almost the same as that of human speech, but the generation speed is too slow.
 Recently, GAN-based Vocoder, such as MelGAN, tries to further increase the speed of speech generation.
 However, this type of model sacrifices quality while improving efficiency.
 Therefore, researchers hope to have a Vocoder with both efficiency and quality, this is HiFi-GAN.
+# How to use.
+The input range of the mel-spectrogram for the vocoder is approximately from -11 to 2.

+For example, we take a mel-spectrogram saved in a regular jpg file with a magnitude range of 0..255.

+To use mel-spectrogram from a picture, the values need to be scaled.
+Mel_Image = Mel_Image * (1/255) * 13 - 11 = we get a range of values from -11 to 2.

 ## ncnn is a high-performance neural network - [NCNN](https://github.com/Tencent/ncnn)